 If your assessment has already been completed, you may apply for another skills assessment application under the criteria relevant to your new nominated occupation.

-For a number of occupations, it may be possible to consider your doctoral studies to meet our skills assessment requirement if the work is at an appropriate skill level, is at least 20 working hours per week, and you are paid.
+For scientific occupations such as Life Scientist, Agricultural Scientist, Physicist and Chemist, it may be possible to consider your doctoral studies to meet our skills assessment requirement if the work is at an appropriate skill level, is at least 20 working hours per week, and you are paid.
 You are required to provide official evidence supporting paid employment at this level.
 Official evidence would include: research publications; a statement of service from the Head of the Department indicating the significance of the research and your tasks; how you are remunerated.
 Please note that evidence of remuneration would include scholarship grants (full tuition fee coverage and stipend) at doctoral degree (research) level.

 Please also note that the employment/research period may only be considered suitable if the research work undertaken closely match major tasks usually undertaken in that occupation in Australia.
 PhD research which is unpaid cannot be assessed.